-- 1.1.
-Northampton Borough Council recognises that, in the context of managing scarce public resources, remuneration at all levels needs to be adequate to secure and retain high quality employees dedicated to the service of the public, but at the same time needs to avoid being unnecessarily generous or otherwise excessive. - 1.2.
-It is important that local authorities are able to determine their own pay structures in order to address local priorities and to compete in the local labour market. - 1.3.
-In particular, it is recognised that senior management roles in local government are complex and diverse functions in a highly politicised environment where often national and local pressures conflict.
+- 1.1 Northampton Borough Council recognises that, in the context of managing scarce public resources, remuneration at all levels needs to be adequate to secure and retain high quality employees dedicated to service of the public, but at the same time needs to avoid being unnecessarily generous or excessive. - 1.2 It is important that local authorities are able to determine their own pay structures in order to address local priorities, compete in the local market and deliver value for money for local taxpayers. - 1.3 In particular, it is recognised that senior management roles in local government are complex and diverse functions in a highly politicised environment where often national and local pressures conflict.
 The Council's ability to continue to attract and retain high calibre managers capable of delivering this complex agenda, particularly during times of financial challenge, is crucial if the Council is to retain its current high performance levels. - 1.4 The Council is committed to ensuring that it is open and transparent about its pay policies and how pay decisions are made.
-This Pay Policy Statement fulfils the Council's statutory requirements under Chapter 8 of the Localism Act 2011 and was agreed by full Council on 2nd March 2015. - 1.5 In accordance with the Government's Code of Recommended Practice for Local Authorities on Data Transparency, the Council publishes information on all employees earning £50,000 or above.
-This information can be viewed here (link to transparency info)
+This Pay Policy Statement fulfils the Council's statutory requirements under the Localism Act 2011 and was agreed by full Council on (). - 1.5 The Council publishes information on all senior employees earning £50,000 or above.
+This information can be viewed in the open data pages of the Council's website.